 There’s no rule that says cooking a Valentine’s Day dinner has to be a one-person job.
 Consider making your meal together as a couple.
 You can have fun playing and experimenting with the ingredients, or you can get sensual and feed each other as you go along.
+You don’t even have to sacrifice that luxurious touch you get at your favorite restaurant; simply pick up high quality ingredients (if ordering steak, be sure to get the right cut).
 Whatever you do, you’ll be creating some unforgettable memories … and food!

 Valentine’s Day Dinner Tip No. 3: Ignite your passion with food.